YOUR MENTAL HEALTH

 Yet, this figure is somewhat misleading.
 It implies that there is a distinct group of people who are affected by mental illness/ill-health.

-However, mental illness can hugely impact on the friends and family of the person affected.
+However, mental illness can hugely impact the friends and family of the person affected.
 We all have mental health that needs care and attention.

 This should then be: mental health affects us all.